emanuele-xyz/qk/NOTES.md

 ### Cube Maps

-- A cube map is made up of siz textures, one for each side of a cube.
+- A cube map is made up of six textures, one for each side of a cube.
 - A cube map is sampled using a 3d direction vector.
 - We shoot a ray from the center of the cube along the passed direction and we find the intersection point.
-- THe result of sampling is the color at the found intersection point.
+- The result of sampling is the color at the found intersection point.
 - Most commonly used for environment mapping.

 ### Texture Representation